ilnehc96/HKU-DASC7606-A2/README.md

 # HKU-DASC7606-A2
 HKU DASC-7606 Assignment 2 NLP: Machine Reading Comprehension

+**For questions and discussion**,
+- We encourage you to use [GitHub Issues](https://github.com/ilnehc96/HKU-DASC7606-A2/issues) of this repository.
+- Or if you prefer online doc: [Discussion doc](https://connecthkuhk-my.sharepoint.com/:w:/g/personal/ilnehc_connect_hku_hk/EXP4PuxeMPZFtuZwbhkltLcBd55Un8CENtFojxV60JU-Gw?e=AapZoz).

+This codebase is only for HKU DASC 7606 (2022-2023) course.
+Please don't upload your answers or this codebase to any public platforms (e.g., GitHub) before permitted.
+All rights reserved.

 ## 1 Introduction

 ### 1.1 What is Machine Reading Comprehension?